Take A Training

 Supporting a young person with mental health concerns can be challenging.
 Very often, parents, educators and other adults who care for youth are also coping with multiple issues of their own: physical illness, financial and/or marital problems, their own mental illness or daily stress.
 Having a better understanding of mental health, and the knowledge and skills to address mental health problems are important for maintaining wellness.

 An online, self-directed module for school personnel is now offered to education professionals; it will be eligible for one CTLE credit.

 Mental Health and Wellness 101

 Mental Health and Wellness 101 provides participants with a basic knowledge of mental health, wellness and recovery in an effort to reduce stigma.
 The training presents mental health as a continuum of wellness and an integral part of our overall health, encourages treatment seeking behavior and self-care to manage stress.
 Mental Health and Wellness 101 is for everyone – parents and guardians, educators, school staff and administrators, and community partners.
-Visit the “registration” link above to learn about up-coming trainings or contact the Resource Center at 518.434.0439 to request a training.
+Contact the Resource Center at 518.434.0439 to request a training.

 Youth Mental Health First Aid

 Youth Mental Health First Aid is an 8-hour practice based training that reviews the unique factors and warning signs of mental health problems in adolescents age 12-18.
 It emphasizes the importance of early intervention and covers how to help an adolescent in crisis or experiencing a mental health challenge.
 The youth course is intended for anyone 18 years or older to learn how to help young people – including parents and guardians, educators, school staff and administrators, community providers and the general public.
-Visit the “registration” link above to learn about up-coming trainings or contact the Resource Center at 518.434.0439 to request a training.
-Six trainings will be provided at no cost through the Resource Center.
-Space is limited so register today!
+Contact the Resource Center at 518.434.0439 for information about upcoming trainings.